whitep4nth3r/puppeteer-demo/README.md

 # How to use Puppeteer to take webpage screenshots and generate dynamic Open Graph images for social sharing

 It's no secret that beautiful images shared with your links on social media drive more engagement.
-Unfortunately, it can be really time-consuming to generate fresh images each time you publish a new blog post.
+Unfortunately, it can be incredibly time-consuming to generate fresh images each time you publish a new blog post.
 The good news is, we can use a tool called Puppeteer to take screenshots of browser pages to generate dynamic images to share on your social media accounts.

 Let's take a look!

 ## What is Puppeteer?

-Puppeteer is a Node library which provides a high-level API to control headless Chrome or Chromium over the DevTools Protocol.
+Puppeteer is a Node library which provides a high-level API to control headless Chrome or Chromium.
 It can also be configured to use full (non-headless) Chrome or Chromium.

 Most things that you can do manually in the browser can be done using Puppeteer!